 'Yoga is an ancient science, tried and tested over thousands of years – where much can be learned and applied to everything, including modern day sports - with huge benefits such as increasing performance and preventing injury.
 I am keenly interested in our truly awe inspiring capabilities as human beings and providing everyone with techniques to assist them to achieve their full potential.'

-Emma Cutler is an experienced Yoga Teacher who has comprehensive training in Hatha, Vinyasa Flow, and Traditional Indian Yoga with an area of specialism in Yoga for Cyclists.
+Emma Cutler is an experienced Yoga Teacher who has comprehensive training in Yin Yoga, Hatha, Vinyasa Flow, and Traditional Indian Yoga with an area of specialism in Yoga for Cyclists.
 (RYT 500hr) and registered with Yoga Alliance Professionals.

 Other qualifications include Personal Training (CYQ), Sports Massage Therapy (ITEC), Gym Instructor (CYQ), Exercise to Music (CYQ) Indoor Cycling, Combat Fitness Instructor (AMAC) and Aromatherapy Massage (IIHHT)